vtejapy/linux-notes/content/shared_storage_iscsi.md

     iscsiadm --mode node --targetname iqn.2017-10.com.noverit.centos:3260 --portal centos:3260  --logout

-If the discovery found more iSCSI targets, issue the following command to login all targets

-    iscsiadm -m node -l

-To display all active sessions in compact way

-    iscsiadm -m session

-or with more details

-    iscsiadm -m session -P 3

-To logout from all the targets, use the command

-    iscsiadm -m node -u

 Stop and then disable the services at startup, if required
 ```
 systemctl stop iscsid iscsi